microsoft/rushjs.io-website/pages/maintainer/enabling_ci_builds.md

 $ rush rebuild --ship --verbose
 ```

-## Bootstrapping commands

 But there's one hitch -- what if your CI environment doesn't come with Rush preinstalled?
-You might consider sticking a **package.json** at the root of your repo, and installing Rush
+You might consider sticking a **package.json** at the root of your repo, and then invoking
-using `npm install`.
-Unfortunately this would introduce a phantom **node_modules** folder
+`npm install` to install Rush.
+Unfortunately this would introduce a phantom **node_modules**
-which defeats Rush's protection against phantom dependencies.
+folder, which defeats Rush's protection against phantom dependencies.

+## install-run-rush.js for bootstrapping Rush

-Fortunately there's a more elegant solution:  If your script can instead invoke
+Fortunately there's a more elegant solution for getting Rush installed on a CI machine:
-`node common/scripts/install-run-rush.js`, which will:
+All Rush repos come with a script `common/scripts/install-run-rush.js` that will:

 - find your **rush.json** file
 - read the `rushVersion` that's specified there
+- bring over appropriate settings from your repo's .npmrc file
-- install that version of Rush under the **common/temp/install-run** folder
+- automatically install that version of Rush under the **common/temp/install-run** folder
-- ...and then invoke the Rush tool with any command-line parameters that you provided.
+- ...and then invoke the Rush tool, passing along any command-line parameters that you provided

-The installation is cached, so it's not any slower than invoking Rush normally.
+The installation is cached, so this is not any slower than invoking Rush normally.
 In fact,
-for CI systems that preserve files from previous runs, **install-run-rush.js** faster than
+for CI systems that preserve files from previous runs, **install-run-rush.js** is faster
-`npm install` because it can cache different versions of Rush depending on the Git branch
+than `npm install` because it can cache different versions of Rush depending on the Git branch
-being build.
+being built.

+Try executing the script from your shell:

 ```
 ~$ cd my-repo
-~/my-repo$ node common/scripts/install-run-rush.js --help
+~/my-repo$ node common/scripts/install-run-rush.js --help ~/my-repo$ node common/scripts/install-run-rush.js install
 ```

+Below we'll show how to incorporate this into a Travis build definition.

+## install-run.js for other commands

-The **install-run.js** script allows you to use this same technology for arbitrary NPM
+By the way, Rush provides a second script **install-run.js** that allows you to use this same
-packages.
-For example, this command prints a QR code for the Rush web site:  :-)
+technology with arbitrary NPM packages.
+For example, here's a command that prints a QR code
+for the Rush web site:  :-)

 ```
 ~/my-repo$ node common/scripts/install-run.js qrcode@1.2.2 qrcode https://rushjs.io
 ```

+Note that the **install-run.js** command line is a little different:  It must include the
-Note that with **install-run.js**, your command-line includes the package name and version
-(which can be a SemVer range, although its best to avoid nondeterminism).
-It also has a
+package name and version (which can be a SemVer range, although its best to avoid nondeterminism).
-second parameter that specifies the name of the executable binary (even though it's often
+It also needs a second parameter that specifies the name of the executable binary (even though
-the same as the package name).
-In the above example, we're invoking the `qrcode` binary
+the binary name is often the same as the package name).
+In the above example, we're invoking the
-and its command-line parameter is `https://rushjs.io`.
-The **install-run.js** command is
+`qrcode` binary and its command-line parameter is `https://rushjs.io`.

-mainly useful for commands cannot get installed by `rush install`, for example because
+Of course, a more straightforward approach would be to specify **qrcode** as an ordinary dependency
+of a **package.json** file somewhere, for example a **tools/scripts** project.
+That way it can
+part of your normal installation, and tracked by your repo's shrinkwrap file.
+But in some cases
-they're part of a lightweight CI job that doesn't need a full install.
+that is undesirable.
+For example, scripts that are only used by a lightweight CI job that doesn't
+require a `rush install`.
+Or for Git hooks that need to work correctly even when `rush install`
+is broken or outdated.

 ## Travis example from "rush init"